 When in doubt, we recommend avoiding airfreight.

-According to IATA (International Air Transport Association) Packing Guideline 953 (formerly 902), a shipment with magnets falls under one of three categories:
+Magnet package rules issued by IATAAccording to IATA (International Air Transport Association) Packing Guideline 953 (formerly 902), a shipment with magnets falls under one of three categories:

+The aim is, therefore, to pass the stricter second test and airfreight the package without special measures.
 The big problem with this packing regulation lies in the fact that this measurement can only be done with expensive special equipment.
 Most magnetic field measuring devices cannot measure such weak magnetic fields.

-If the shipment is not airfreight (train, truck, ship, etc.), magnets are not considered dangerous goods.
+A correct classification requires accurate measurements, which supermagnete cannot provide.
+When in doubt, we recommend avoiding airfreight.
+If the shipment is sent by means other than airfreight (train, truck, ship, etc.), magnets are not considered dangerous goods.